syncedtoblog/syncedtoblog.github.io/_posts/2021-07-01-Complaints-Of-New-York.md

 draft: 1
 ---

-A snapshot of life in New York, seen through the everyday complaints of  New Yorkers.
+Life in New York, seen through the everyday complaints of  New Yorkers.

 ![_config.yml]({{ site.baseurl }}/images/2021-07-01-Complaints-Of-New-York-1.jpg)